firehol/blocklist-ipsets/README.md

 Source is downloaded from [this link](http://www.voipbl.org/update/).

-The last time downloaded was found to be dated: Tue Jun  9 22:00:04 UTC 2015.
+The last time downloaded was found to be dated: Wed Jun 10 02:09:23 UTC 2015.

 The ipset `voipbl` has **10522** entries, **10934** unique IPs.